input-output-hk/cardano-sl/docs/delegation_design_spec.md

 in the total number of addresses in the blockchain.
 For details, see
 \ref{wallet-recovery-process}.

+## Address Recognition

+Wallets will recognise addresses that belong to them just as they would without delegation, by looking only at the $\mathcal{H}({vkp})$ part of the address.

+After a wallet recognises an address for which it controls the payment key, it will check whether the staking object $\beta$ is set according to the current delegation preference of the wallet.
+If there is a discrepancy, it will alert the user, and ask them whether they want to re-delegate according to the current delegation preferences.

+This check protects against the malleability attack in
+\ref{address-nonmalleability}.

 ## Certificates and Registrations

 As stated in the delegation overview: delegating stake rights involves